RealityETH/reality-eth-monorepo/packages/python-services/README.txt

 To run the twitter bot you'll need a Twitter account with api keys etc, also managed in secrets.py. python manage.py tweet

+To run everything in the background, do python manage.py daemon